All that you need to know about sewer excavation – complete guide

 Pipe Burst Excavation

 The digging of trenches in the yards of some homeowners is an obstacle to repairing their sewage systems.
 Their grass will be uncovered, but the sewage line will be totally restored.
 One of its main advantages is that pipe burst doesn’t involve trench digging.
 Outdated or damaged pipes are removed using a hydraulic or pneumatic head.
 The procedure entails removing the outdated, broken pipe and installing a new, precisely-sized pipe in place.
-Only within the past few years this kind of excavation been widely used.
+Only within the past few years this kind of gentle excavation approach has been widely used.
 Without the digging process, you save money on labor and on the cost of fixing up your property afterward.
 The fact that a few issues are beyond the scope of this approach may be the main drawback.
 In many cases, this trenchless technology cannot be used to replace the old pipe.
 The length of the new pipe must be greater than 15 feet.
 However, it cannot repair all problems associated with sewage lines.

 Do I require Excavation and Repair of My Sewer?